justintv/Twitch-API/v2_resources/channels.md

             <td><code>length</code></td>
             <td>optional</td>
             <td>integer</td>
             <td>Length of commercial break in seconds.
 Default value is 30.
-Valid values are 30, 60, or 90.
+Valid values are 30, 60, 90, 120, 150, and 180.
 You may only trigger a commercial longer than 30 seconds once every 8 minutes.</td>
         </tr>
     </tbody>
 </table>